For clarification and technical assistance on data, programs and our work at the Office of Homeless Youth for grantees and the public.

 Hope Center and Crisis Residential Center Programs Webinar

 HOPE Center and Crisis Residential Center (CRC) programs provide temporary residence for homeless youth ages 12 through 17.
 The Office of Homeless Youth hosted an informational webinar on how to operate HOPE and CRC programs on April 27th, 2017.
 Presenters during the webinar included:

 - Office of Homeless Youth, Department of Commerce

 Street Outreach Webinar:

-SYS programs conduct outreach to engage runaway and homeless youth in services including shelter, housing, and case management.
+SYS programs conduct outreach to engage runaway and homeless youth in services, including shelter, housing, and case management.
 This webinar is for current or prospective SYS grantees to better understand the scope of SYS services, program guidelines, and best practices.
-The webinar was recorded on May 16th, 2018 and includes participation from current and former SYS providers!
+The webinar was recorded on May 16th, 2018 and included participation from current and former SYS providers!

 The Office of Homeless Youth provides the following guidance to Coordinated Entries (CEs) regarding protocols for assessing, prioritizing, and referring homeless youth (under 18) and young adults (18-24) to housing resources: Five Recommendations for Making Coordinated Entry Work for Homeless Youth and Young Adults.
 This guidance is a tool for CEs and homeless youth providers as they mutually work to ensure housing resources are accessible to those homeless youth and young adults who are most in need.